You love capturing the beauty of everyday moments.

 Natural light is great for shooting outdoor portraits.

-However, natural light changes its properties throughout the day and so as a photographer you have to be aware of that and accordingly use the necessary steps to counter it.
+However, natural light changes its properties throughout the day, and so as a photographer, you have to be aware of that and accordingly take the necessary steps to counter it.

 For example, the early morning and late afternoon lights are the best for shooting portraits.
 This is referred to as the Golden Hour of the day.

-The light at these times of the day travel parallel to the surface of the earth and produce a soft, wrapping light that is perfect for portraits.
+The light at these times of day travels parallel to the surface of the earth and produces a soft, wrapping light that is perfect for portraits.

 As the day progresses, the light starts to get harsher.
-It falls straight downwards creating strong shadows.
-This light is unsuitable for shooting portraits.
-This light is unsuitable for most kinds of photography.
+It falls straight downwards,, creating strong shadows.
+This light is unsuitable for shooting portraits and most kinds of photography.

-If you are faced with this light you must have a way to create shade for your subject to stand underneath and so that you can shoot decent portraits.
+If you are faced with this light, you must have a way to create shade for your subject to stand underneath so that you can shoot decent portraits.

 Otherwise, when shooting under the mid-day sun you will notice shadows under the nose, eyes, and chin of the subject.